tumax7/pandashift/README.md

 # pandashift
-Wrapper for working with Amazon Redshift using pandas
+Wrapper for working with Amazon Redshift using pandas without the use of S3

 ## Installing